tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 * A complete overhaul of P2P internals is likely to cause temporary performance regressions and bugs as the implementation matures.

-* Hiding peer management information inside the `p2p` package may prevent certain functionality or require additional deliberate interfaces for information exchange, as a tradeoff to simplify the design, reduce coupling, and avoid race conditions and lock contention.
+* Hiding peer management information inside the `PeerManager` may prevent certain functionality or require additional deliberate interfaces for information exchange, as a tradeoff to simplify the design, reduce coupling, and avoid race conditions and lock contention.

 ### Neutral